rakutentech/ios-miniapp/README.md

 ### Custom parameters

 In order to load your MiniApp, you will have to use your own Host App ID and your Subscription key.
-These can either be set in project configuration plist (RASApplicationIdentifier, RASProjectSubscriptionKey) or by taping the top right configuration icon in the example application.
-Also we don't currently host a public API, so you will need to provide your own Base URL for API requests by setting it in project configuration plist (RMAAPIEndpoint)
+These can either be set in project configuration plist (`RASApplicationIdentifier`, `RASProjectSubscriptionKey`) or by taping the top right configuration icon in the example application.
+Also we don't currently host a public API, so you will need to provide your own Base URL for API requests by setting it in project configuration plist (`RMAAPIEndpoint`)

+### Testing mode

+The SDK can be configured to load MiniApps in 2 modes : Publishing mode and Testing mode.
+Publishing mode only allows access to the last published version of your MiniApps, whereas Testing mode allows you to load all your MiniApps versions, independentlty of their state on RAS console.
+To configure the loading mode, you can either do it in the .plist file with the configuration variable `IsTestMode`, or by taping the top right configuration icon in the example application.

 # Installation